sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_2.rst

 are both meaningful here.
 Ben really did take 3.1 - 2.3 = 0.8 seconds
 longer than Alan did.
 However, notice that multiplication and division also make sense here too: Ben took 3.1 / 2.3 = 1.35 times as long as Alan did to answer the question.
-And the reason why you can do thit is that for a ratio scale variable such as RT “zero seconds” really does mean “no time at all”.
+And the reason why you can do this is that for a ratio scale variable such as RT, “zero seconds” really does mean “no time at all”.

 Continuous versus discrete variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is a second kind of distinction that you need to be aware of,
 regarding what types of variables you can run into.
-Thit is the
+This is the
 distinction between continuous variables and discrete variables.
 The
 difference between these is as follows: